Please follow & like us :)

 A white bowl of long pasta noodles potatoes and green beans tossed in a pesto sauce.

-If you have kids, they will be familiar with Trenette al pesto from the Disney movie Luca.
-In the movie a sea monster is introduced to this amazing pasta dish when he comes on land in Liguria.
-Just tell the kids they are eating Luca’s pasta and you will have no complaints about dinner!
+If you have kids, they will be familiar with Trenette al Pesto from the Disney movie Luca.
+In the movie, a sea monster is introduced to this amazing pasta dish when he comes on land in Liguria.
+Just tell the kids they are eating Luca’s pasta, and you will have no complaints about dinner!

 Two blue bowls of pasta woth potatoes and green beans in a pesto sauce